 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in Open Document Text (ODT), Microsoft Word or RTF document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-- all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end;
+- The text is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-- The text adheres to the stylistic and bibliographic requirements outlined above.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 AJIS publishes open-access articles distributed under the terms of a Creative Commons Non-Commercial and Attribution License which permits non-commercial use, distribution, and reproduction in any medium, provided the original author and AJIS are credited.
 All other rights including granting permissions beyond those in the above license remain the property of the author(s).

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.